 Peace Corps Volunteer

 SolarSPELL is a Solar Powered Educational Learning Library.

 It’s a ruggedized, portable solar-powered digital library over an off-line WiFi hotspot, designed to simulate an online experience.

-To date, SolarSPELL team members have traveled to FSM, Vanuatu, Tonga, and Samoa in 2015-2017 to carry out training with the Peace Corps volunteers and deploy the first 200+ SPELL libraries—but that is just the first step!
+To date, SolarSPELL team members have traveled across the Pacific and East Africa to carry out training with local teachers, health care workers, and Peace Corps volunteers to deploy the first 275+ SPELL libraries—but that is just the first step!
 Our project incorporates feedback from the field into ongoing improvements, as we look to expand and scale across the Pacific Islands, and beyond, in the coming years.

 Why it’s needed